-There are two ways in which a server can find out about a library reference.
-One way is for you, as the administrator, to configure the environment so that the server finds out about the libref at server startup.
+There are two ways in which a server can determine how to access data in a library.
+One way is for you, as the administrator, to configure the environment so that the SAS server finds out about the libref and the SAS engine to use for data access at server start-up.
 This approach is referred to as pre-assigning the library, because the libref is established before any code that uses that libref is submitted.
-The other way is to let the client application define the libref for a server when it generates code for submission to that server.
+The other way is to let the client application define the libref and set the SAS engine when it generates code for submission to that server.